Filter by tool, project, level, or location and cut the list down quickly.

 Safety archive

-Start with the shop reminders members come back to again and again, then open the dated archive if you want the older notes as well.
+Start with the shop reminders members use most, then open the dated archive for older notes.

 - Basic lathe setup